Visa up to 90 days

 Please note: cash will not be accepted as proof of funds.

 6 - Proof of valid travel insurance and receipt Applicants must provide their travel insurance certificate, the receipt and the Terms and Conditions pages.
 Quotations for insurance are not taken as proof of cover.
 The insurance should state that it covers all medical expenses including emergency hospital treatment and repatriation for the period of your stay in the Schengen area.
 The insurance must be valid throughout the territory of the Member States and cover the entire period of the person´s intended stay.
 The certificate should state the name of the person/s covered, the period of cover and the level of cover (minimum GBP 20.000).
 The insurance certificate must be brought with you as the policy number alone will also not be taken as proof of cover.
 The insurance company must be registered in either the UK or the Czech Republic.

 9 - Proof of Transport: We need to see a return airplane/coach/rail ticket or a ferry/eurotunnel ticket reservation if travelling by car.
 If you plan to visit next to the Czech Republic also other Schengen countries please present all relevant documents proving your intended travelling (paid airplane/coach/rail ticket).

-10 - The applicable current visa fee: information can be found by clicking here
+10 - The applicable current visa fee: information on exact visa fees

 In accordance with the Czech Republic´s current legal regulations which relate to administrative charges, a visa fee is charged at the time of submission of an application for a Czech/Schengen visa.
 The fee is non refundable even in the case of a visa not being granted or an issued visa not being used for any reason.